LassoSoft/LassoGuide/lasso_guide_source/server/instance-manager.rst

 Uninstallation
 ==============

+:OS X:
-On OS X, an uninstaller is provided in the same package as the original installer.
+   An uninstaller is provided in the same package as the original installer.
 Run this to uninstall Lasso Instance Manager.
 This action will remove any Lasso instance home directories that were created in the default location (:file:`/var/lasso`).
 This will not remove any home directories that were created in custom locations.

+:Linux:
-On Linux, use the standard package manager (yum or apt) to uninstall Lasso Instance Manager.
+   Use the standard package manager (yum or apt) to uninstall Lasso Instance Manager.

+:Windows:
-On Windows, use the system's built-in uninstall utility via the "Programs and Features" control panel.
+   Use the system's built-in uninstall utility via the :file:`Programs and Features` control panel.